garagehive/garagehive.github.io/docs/garagehive-import-catalogue-items-with-prices.md

 6. Once the file is imported, you can view the added catalogue items by clicking the ![](media/search_icon.png) icon, enter **Catalogue Items** and select the related link.

    ![](media/garagehive-import-catalogue-items-with-prices5.png)

+7. If you import another file, with a similar item to a previously imported file, the existing item description and price will be updated to match the one of the newly imported file.

 [Go back to top](#top)